Myasthenia Gravis Overview and Practice Questions

 Fluctuating skeletal muscle weakness, often with true muscle fatigue.

-It is a descending disorder.
-You can remember it by using the first letter, ‘M’ and ‘G’, because the disease goes from the ‘mind’ to the ground.
+Remember that it’s a descending disorder.
+Furthermore, you can memorize it by using the first letters, ‘M’ and ‘G’, because the disease progresses from the ‘mind’ to the ground.

 5. What are two clinical types of myasthenia gravis?